zachtheyek/dotfiles/README.md

 >    - I generally don't like all-in-one solutions, though it's not necessarily a strict boundary
 >    - Bonus points if the tool is open-source, community-driven, and well-maintained
 >  - macOS only
+>    - Windows is trash :/
+>    - Linux is really cool, it just lacks some core features/software that I've come to rely on
 >      - Though I'm actively working on an Arch Linux port, so stay tuned for that!
->    - Windows is trash :/

 # Installation